jkotlinski/forth-strfmt/README.md

 Conversion specifications have the following format:

  * Introductory % character
+ * An optional integer value that specifies minimum field width.
  * A conversion format specifier

 The following format specifiers are available: